TluwaniMS/dora-metrics-overview/README.md

 Throughput is a measure of the efficiency of our Software Development approach, which takes into consideration `Deployment Frequency` and `Change Lead Time`

 `Throughput = Lead Time & Deployment Frequency`

+## Understanding Quality Delivery / Stability

+Stability / Delivery Quality is the measure of the quality of software produced by a team, which takes into consideration the `Change Failure Rate` and the `Mean Time To Recovery`.

+`Stability = Change Failure Rate & Mean Time to Recovery`